svdoever/svdoever.github.io/src/pages/XM_Cloud_rendering_host_options_and_fast_local_development.md

 ![](XM_Cloud_rendering_host_options_and_fast_local_development/r5o13pmc5135.png)

-So the code will look like:
+So the code will look like this:

 ![](XM_Cloud_rendering_host_options_and_fast_local_development/r5o15pmc5155.png)

 ## Fixing the missing CDP\_CLIENT\_KEY issue

-NOTA BENE: See the UPDATE at the end of this section for retrieving the required settings.

-Next you will be greeted with the following error:
+NOTA BENE: See the UPDATE at the end of this section for retrieving the required settings.Next, you will be greeted with the following error:

 ![](XM_Cloud_rendering_host_options_and_fast_local_development/r6o36amc6366.png)